yoyomolinas/photo-proof/README.md

 The essential steps before declaring a positive or a negative match between an anchor image and a photograph in the wild are outlined below.

  1. Extract features for all images
-	 > Features are defined as high dimensional vectors that correspond to cartesian coordinates.
+	 > Features are defined as composed of high dimensional vectors and cartesian coordinates.
  3. Match features by recognizing nearest neighbors in clusters of features
  4. Perform ratio test to eliminate false matches
 	> The ratio is a point's distance to its closest neighbor divided by its distance to the second closest neighbor.
 This value must be smaller than a threshold (typically around 0.5).